Lesson 23: Bash Functions

 The backup script grows — the tar line repeats in multiple places.
 In DevOps — copied code is code someone will forget to update.
 A function lets you write logic once and call it by name: `backup() { ... }`. `$1` inside the function holds the argument passed at the call — not the script's own argume

-A function = a named recipe. `backup() { tar ... "$1"; }` is the recipe. `backup /var/log` means 'run the recipe for /var/log'. $1 inside the function = what you passed in the call.
+A function is a named recipe: `backup() { tar … "$1"; }` is the recipe, and `backup /var/log` means 'make the recipe for /var/log'.
+Inside the function, $1 is whatever you passed in the call.

 - bash function